 What follows are ideas for helping your B2B team get on the digital train.

 There are many terrific educational resources.
-One is Practical Ecommerce, including my recent webinar on high-performing B2B sellers.
+One is the B2B category on Practical Ecommerce.
 Gartner publishes more than 800 on-demand webinars on topics ranging from marketing to finance to management.

 My favorites books on managing change in a digital world include:

 - “No Ego,“ which addresses how to lead through change.
 I’ve read it many times.
 It boils down to inviting people to step up to the challenge.
 It reminds me that leaders cannot make people change.
 Leaders invite the change.

 - “The Lean Startup.”
 The digital transformation is a process of iterative learning.
 “The Lean Startup” challenges leaders to create a company-wide culture that values learning and innovation, which is essential to embracing change, in my experience.

 - “Growth Hacker Marketing.”
 Successful marketers today wear many hats.
 “Growth Hacker Marketing” addresses how to blend technical and marketing skills to reach targeted prospects and convert them into raving fans.
 The book is focused mostly on retail, but its concepts apply to B2B merchants, too.

 - “Content That Dances.”
 B2B ecommerce sites can compete with larger companies by demonstrating subject matter expertise via compelling content.
 This book explains how to create content that connects with your audience and starts the conversion funnel.

 There are many helpful conferences on B2B ecommerce.
 They are virtual in 2020, which makes attendance very affordable.